-A compilation of the Document or its derivatives with other separate and independent documents or works, in or on a volume of a storage or distribution medium, is called an "aggregate" if the copyright resulting from the compilation's users beyond what the individual works permit.
+A compilation of the Document or its derivatives with other separate and independent documents or works, in or on a ... ume of a storage or distribu-tion medium, is called an "aguments or works, in or on a volgregate" if the copyright result-ing from the compilation is not used to limit the legal rights of the compilation's users beyond what the individual works permit.
+When the Document is mit.
 When the Document is included in an aggregate, this License does not apply to the other works in the aggregate which are not themselves derivative works of the Document.
-A compilation of the Docuthese copies of the Document, then if the Document is less than one half of the entire aggregate, the Document's Cover Texts may be placed on covers that bracket the Document within the aggregate or the electronic equivalent of covers if the Document is in electronic form.
-Otherwise they must appear on printed covers that bracket the whole aggregate.
+If the Cover Text requirement of section 3 is applicable to these copies of the Document, then if Document is less than one half of the entire aggregate, the Document's Cover Texts may be placed on covers that bracke the Document within the aggre-gate, or the electronic equiva-lent of covers if the Document is in electronic form.
+Otherwise they must appear on printed covers that bracket the whole anslation is considered a kind of modification, so you may distribute translations of the Document under the terms of section ment under the terms of section